How To Write A Song: That Will Make You Better

 Q. What melody do I use in my song?

 Come up with a melody.
-Pick out some lines that rhyme with the lyrical sentences and then craft out a tune to it.
+Pick out some lines that rhyme with the lyrical sentences and then craft a tune.

 Q. How can I make my song better?

-To improve your writing, practice regularly and write as many songs as possible.
-Then, analyze many famous songs to determine what is effective.
+Practice regularly and write as many songs as possible to improve your writing.
+Then, many famous songs will be analyzed to determine what is effective.

 Q. Is it possible to write a song in any genre?